-- separate claims must be made for each PAYE scheme; - claims must reflect the employee's pay period (i.e. weekly claims must be made for employees who are paid weekly and monthly claims must be made for employees who are paid monthly); - when claiming for employees who are part furloughed the employer should not claim until they are sure of the exact number of hours the employee will have worked in the claim period (and if an employee ends up working more hours than stated, the employer will have to repay some of the grant to HMRC); - only one claim can be made for each pay period and there should be no overlapping of claim periods; - claims for periods ending on 30 June 2020 must be made no later than 31 July 2020; - from 1 July 2020, claims cannot cross calendar months even if the pay period includes days in more than one month - these claims have to be calculated separately; - claims for all employees in each pay period must be submitted at the same time (even if they are paid at different times); - claims must be submitted shortly before, during or after the running of payroll (a maximum of 14 days before the end of the relevant claim period); - any claim must contain all of the furloughed days that the claim relates to within the calendar month; - claim periods must last at least 7 consecutive days unless the claim is for the first few days or the last few days in a month (known as "orphan periods"); - claims should follow one after another, with no gaps in between; - claims can be started and saved in draft, but must be submitted within 7 days of starting; and - changes cannot be made to claims once they have been submitted (although they can be deleted altogether within 72 hours of submission).
+- separate claims must be made for each PAYE scheme; - claims must reflect the employee's pay period (i.e. weekly claims must be made for employees who are paid weekly and monthly claims must be made for employees who are paid monthly); - when claiming for employees who are part furloughed the employer should not claim until they are sure of the exact number of hours the employee will have worked in the claim period (and if an employee ends up working more hours than stated, the employer will have to repay some of the grant to HMRC); - only one claim can be made for each pay period and there should be no overlapping of claim periods; - claims for periods starting on or after 1 November 2020 can be made from 11 November 2020; - claims cannot cross calendar months even if the pay period includes days in more than one month - these claims have to be calculated separately; - claims for all employees in each pay period must be submitted at the same time (even if they are paid at different times); - claims must be submitted shortly before, during or after the running of payroll but cannot be submitted: (i) earlier than 14 days before the claim period end date; and (ii) later than 14 calendar days after the month claimed for (e.g. a claim for furlough days falling in November 2020 must be submitted by 11.59pm on 14 December 2020).
+Late claims will only be accepted where the employer has a reasonable excuse for failing to make the claim in time; - any claim must contain all of the furloughed days that the claim relates to within the calendar month; - claim periods must last at least 7 calendar days; - claims should follow one after another, with no gaps in between; - claims can be started and saved in draft, but must be submitted within 7 days of starting; and - changes cannot be made to claims once they have been submitted (although they can be deleted altogether within 72 hours of submission).